 ++++ ++++ Wikipedia A Night at the Opera is a 1935 American comedy film starring the Marx Brothers, and featuring Kitty Carlisle, Allan Jones, Margaret Dumont, Sig Ruman, and Walter Woolf King.
 It was the first of five films the Marx Brothers made for Metro-Goldwyn-Mayer after their departure from Paramount Pictures, and … Continue reading Marx Brothers A Night at the Opera (1935)

 “If I am not for myself, who is for me?” — Rabbi Hillel AFTER BEFORE

-Notice to readers Coming soon.
-The deep skinny.
-Come back now, hear.
-Don’t touch that dial.
-Sincerely,, Stinky Solkoff ++++ Belated Prologue “Do unto others as you would have others do unto you.” —The Golden Rule ++++ Summary Tradition has it that a scoffer challenged Rabbi Hillel the Elder to summarize the essence of the Bible while standing on one foot.
+++++ “Do unto others as you would have others do unto you.” —The Golden Rule ++++ Summary Tradition has it that a scoffer challenged Rabbi Hillel the Elder to summarize the essence of the Bible while standing on one foot.
 Over the … Continue reading Accounts of my indecent exposure at Williamsport PA’s Pajama Factory are vastly exaggerated

 Synopsis ++++ Background ++++ Tom Lehr’s song introduction is bizarrely relevant to President Trump’s firing of Secretary of Interior Ryan Zinke “[A] few years ago, a motion picture version appeared of Sophocles’ immortal tragedy “Oedipus Rex”.
 This picture played only in the so-called art theaters, and it was not a financial success.
 “And I … Continue reading The Saga of Trump’s Stinky Secretary of Interior Zinke Who Belong in the Klinky